The Brokeback Cowboys of Ohio's Gay Rodeo

 A participant competes in the barrel racing competition on the first day of the rodeo.

-The other difference—the “meaningful” difference—is that the gay rodeo is explicitly all-inclusive.
+The other difference – the “meaningful” difference – is that the gay rodeo is explicitly all-inclusive.
 There are de facto gender divides on the rodeo circuit, in part due to cultural norms, in part due to explicit rules, whereas gay rodeo pushes for full participation in all events.
-It’s a line that the organizers trumpet, an opportunity for everyone to compete equally and openly, a privilege that’s sadly uncommon.
-Barrel racing, a speed-based event, is explicitly a part of the Women’s Professional Rodeo Association and isn’t offered at Professional Rodeo Cowboys Association events, the largest rodeo organization in the world.
+It’s a line that the organisers trumpet, an opportunity for everyone to compete equally and openly, a privilege that’s sadly uncommon.
+Barrel racing, a speed-based event, is explicitly a part of the Women’s Professional Rodeo Association and isn’t offered at Professional Rodeo Cowboys Association events, the largest rodeo organisation in the world.
 Rough stock events like bull and bronco riding require an existing competition record in order to compete on the professional circuit.
 For example, a rider has to have already won $1,000 (£600) at the event, but aren’t actually offered on the women’s circuit.
 Gay rodeo keeps it simple: just sign up.
 The more, the merrier.

 A participant catches a brief nap near a back entrance to the rodeo arena.